-Can Magnsium be THAT simple of a solution?
+Can Magnesium be THAT simple of a solution?
 Possibly.

 As a reminder to our audience, approximately 95% + of our Magnesium is stored in muscles, skeleton and only 3-5% circulates in the blood serum.
 What this tells us is that the body is in constant need of this mineral and pulls it out of the muscles and skeleton 24/7, transfers it into the blood stream for the body to circulate it to all organs in the body.

-The questions remains, if we know these stats, then why hasn't Magneisum improved clinical or diabetic cardiac diagnosis and why isn’t it used more mainstream?
+The question remains, if we know these stats, then why isn’t Magnesium utilized more frequently in practice?

-Fact: Cardiac and insluin improvements have been validated however with conflicting results and outcomes, and not all have been statistically differentiating.
+Fact: Cardiac and insulin improvements have been validated with Magnesium supplementation however, with conflicting results and outcomes, and not all have been statistically differentiating.

-We believe the reason behind the variations in clinical setting outcomes, is twofold:
+We believe the reason behind the clinical outcome variations in clinical setting outcomes, is twofold:

-In Vitro and In Vivo clinical tests show the absorption variations between inorganic (ionic) and organic Magnesium.
-The below chart indicates the organic Magnesium to the far left is approximately 5x higher in absorption.
+In-vitro and in-vivo clinical tests show the absorption variations between inorganic (ionic) and organic Magnesium are vast.
+The below chart indicates the organic Magnesium to the far left of the chart is approximately 5x higher in absorption.

 Organic minerals; also known as 'chelates or complexes, have